What to Pack for the Philippines

 With abundant power outages and full-day trips, you’ll want a reliable power bank to keep your devices charged so you can document all the beauty of the Philippines!

 Never did I think dry bags were essential until visiting the Philippines.
 On several of our boat trips (especially in Palawan), our boats couldn’t get close to shore and we had to jump out and swim for 15 meters.
 If you want to bring your camera, phone or towel with you, definitely invest in one of these guys.
 If your phone is the only item you really need to keep dry, or if you’d like to use your phone as an underwater camera, get a waterproof phone pouch instead of a dry bag.

 The Philippines are made up of over 7000 islands, both minuscule and large and the landscapes they form are out of this world.
 If you’ve been thinking about getting a drone or already have one, bring it to the Philippines!
-You’ll be able to see the wonderful land formations like most tourists can’t.
-We recommend the DJI Spark for drone beginners.
+You’ll be able to see the wonderful land formations like most tourists can't.
+We recommend the DJI Mavic Air for drone beginners.